Scaratek/Lotus/README.md

 [BeEF](https://beefproject.com) But Node

 ## What is Lotus
-- Lotus is similar to [BeEF](https://beefproject.com/)
+- Lotus is a Node Application that allows remote JS code execution
-- It remotely executes JS code to any user connected to the site
+- It can
+  - Execute JS Code
+  - Inject HTML Elements
+  - Inject CSS Styling
+- It even has a payload system so you can store your scripts

 ## Feautures
 - JS Code Execution